Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 She decides to take a computer class at the Hattori Community House, a community center in the ward where she lives.
 After class, the instructor tells Tomoko that there are no set books for learning how to use different programs but gives her a list of recommended books to check out.
 The instructor tells her she might enjoy looking in the library.

 We then meet Ryo, a thirty-five-year old accountant whose ambition is to run his own antiques shop.
-His girlfriend is Hina, she was one of the other students at the computer class who wants to open her own online store.
+His girlfriend is Hina, one of the other students at the computer class who wants to open her own online store.
 We also meet Natsumi, a former magazine editor.
-She was a career woman who decided to have a child and thought she would be able to return to her former job and position only to find the reality was much different that what she imagined.
+She was a career woman who decided to have a child and thought she would be able to return to her former job and position only to find the reality was much different than what she imagined.

 We also meet Hiroya, a thirty-five-year old NEET (Not in Employment, Education, or Training).
 In other words, a slacker.
-And finally there is Masao, a sixty-five year old retired gentleman who doesn’t know what to do with his life now that he has more time on his hands.
+And finally there is Masao, a sixty-five-year-old retired gentleman who doesn’t know what to do with his life now that he has more time on his hands.

 Libraries and bookstores are two places that I can spend hours in and never get bored.
 I don’t even have to be looking for anything in particular.
 Of course the big difference is you can borrow books for free at the library but if you find a title you want to read at the bookstore, you must buy it.